 Step 1

 Roast the pumpkin and cauliflower.
 Add the diced pumpkin to a lined baking tray and drizzle with olive oil and the herbs and spices (image 1).
-Roast for 20 minutes, then add the cauliflower and cook for a further 20-25 minutes until the vegetables are fork tender with light browning on their edges.
+Roast for 20 minutes, then add the cauliflower florets and cook for a further 20-25 minutes until the vegetables are fork tender with light browning on their edges.

 Step 2